 Description: This course exposes the student to a broad range of topics within the area of animal behavior, from evolutionary and ecological perspectives.
 Natural selection and adaptation as functions of behavioral ecological and socio-biological processes are the focus.
 Ethological questions are also addressed.
-Three hours of lecture, three hours of laboratory per week.
+Three hours of laboratory per week.
 Offered Fall semester, odd-numbered years.